CP Violation in the $B_s^0$ system

 Investigating further Eq.(\ref{ratioamplitude2}) or Eq.(\ref{ratioamplitude}), we see that the first term on the r.h.s. gives rise to $-2 \beta_s$ in the CP asymmetry in Eq.(\ref{CPasyminter3}).
 The second term (proportional to $r$), corresponds to the SM penguin pollution, which we denote by $\delta^{\rm Peng, SM}$.
 Therefore the experimentally measured phase $\phi_s$ has two contributions in the Standard Model:

 where the Standard Model penguin is given by

 Inserting the above approximations for $\Bs \to \jpsi \phi$ we get as a very rough estimate of the penguin pollution:

 Thus very naively we expect a penguin pollution of at most $\pm 0.1^\circ$ in the case of $\Bs \to \jpsi \phi$.
 This very rough estimate could, however, be easily modified by a factor of e.g. 10, due to non-perturbative effects and then we would be close to the current experimental uncertainties.
 Thus more theoretical work has to be done to quantify the size of penguin contributions.
-There are now several strategies to achieve this point: \begin{enumerate} \item Measure $\phi_s$ in different decay channels: assuming that penguins are negligible, different extractions should give the same value for the mixing phase.
-Until now we concentrated our discussion of the extraction of the phase $\phi_s$ on the decay $\Bs \to \jpsi \phi$.
+There are now several strategies to achieve this point: \begin{enumerate} \item Measure $\phi_s$ in different decay channels: assuming that penguins are negligible, different determinations should give the same value for the mixing phase.
+Until now we have focused on the extraction of the phase $\phi_s$ from the decay $\Bs \to \jpsi \phi$.
 This final state is an admixture of CP-even and CP-odd components.
 To extract information on $\Delta \Gamma_s$ and $\phi_s$ an angular analysis is required, see the discussion in Section \ref{Bs_system_exp} and Section \ref{CPV_inter_exp} or the early references: \cite{Dighe:1995pd,Dighe:1998vk,Dunietz:2000cr}.
 Moreover the $\jpsi \phi (\to K^+ K^-)$ final state can be investigated for non-resonant $K^+ K^-$ contributions in order to increase the statistics.
-The phase $\phi_s$ has also been determined in different $b \to c \bar{c} s$-channels, like $\Bs \to \jpsi \pi^+ \pi^-$ (including $\Bs \to \jpsi f_0$, see e.g. \cite{Stone:2008ak,Colangelo:2010wg,Fleischer:2011au,Zhang:2012zk,Stone:2013eaa}), $\Bs \to \jpsi \eta^{(')}$ (see e.g. \cite{Dunietz:2000cr,DiDonato:2011kr,Fleischer:2011ib}) and $\Bs \to D_s^{(*)+} D_s^{(*)-}$ (see e.g. \cite{Dunietz:2000cr,Fleischer:2007zn} as a cross-check.
+The phase $\phi_s$ has also been determined in different $b \to c \bar{c} s$-channels, like $\Bs \to \jpsi \pi^+ \pi^-$ (including $\Bs \to \jpsi f_0$, see e.g. \cite{Stone:2008ak,Colangelo:2010wg,Fleischer:2011au,Zhang:2012zk,Stone:2013eaa}), $\Bs \to \jpsi \eta^{(')}$ (see e.g. \cite{Dunietz:2000cr,DiDonato:2011kr,Fleischer:2011ib}) and $\Bs \to D_s^{(*)+} D_s^{(*)-}$ (see e.g. \cite{Dunietz:2000cr,Fleischer:2007zn}) as a cross-check.